Volunteer During Shows

 Artists paint scenery for the sets, flats, and scrims.
 These activities usually occur two to three weeks before the show opens.
 Email us at volunteer@auroraplayers.com to sign up or learn more!

-Working alongside the props/furniture storage manager, volunteers locate, care for and monitor specific items used by the actors during a show.
-Items must be located prior to the technical rehearsal and we ask that volunteers continue to assist during the run of the show through set strike (disassembly).
-Email us at volunteer@auroraplayers.com to sign up or learn more!
+Working alongside the props and set furnishings managers, prop volunteers locate, care for and monitor specific items used by the actors during a show.
+Some props, may not actually be handled by the actors, but serve to set the scene as the various bowls, vase and flowers do on the table in the photo below.
+Though we have an impressive inventory of props, some items may need to be sourced through Goodwill, flea markets, antique stores or on the internet, etc. Some are even handmade by some of our more craft-minded volunteers!
+Usually, all props must be at the theater by about two weeks prior to the technical rehearsal and we ask that volunteers continue to assist during the run of the show if necessary.
+The props person also ensures all items are properly put away during set strike (disassembly).
+Email us at volunteer@auroraplayers.org to sign up or learn more!

 If you’ve had some experience with theatrical lighting and sound, we can certainly use your talent!
 Working with the director, light and sound designers create the plan and computer programming for lighting, atmosphere, sound effects, and music.
 These are important elements of any production as they support and enhance the action on stage.
 Email us at volunteer@auroraplayers.com to sign up or learn more!